- Specialties & Services

-The PACE Clinic will gather important medical information prior to your surgery, emphasizing anesthesia safety and promoting your ultimate surgical success.
+The P.A.C.E.
+Clinic at Peninsula Orthopaedic Associates gathers important medical information prior to your surgery, emphasizing anesthesia safety and promoting your ultimate surgical success.
 This information is utilized to ensure that you are in the best physical condition to undergo surgery.
 Our overall goal is to minimize your risk of developing complications as a result of orthopaedic surgery or anesthesia.
 Some patients may be unaware they have a medical condition and as a result, all POA surgical patients are evaluated prior to surgery.
-This thorough process is in addition to routine evaluations performed by your primary care provider; a copy of your PACE Clinic office note will be sent to your primary care provider.
-Unless an underlying medical problem is identified, the information gathered by the PACE team will be the only requirement to proceed with surgery as scheduled.
+This thorough process is in addition to routine evaluations performed by your primary care provider; a copy of your P.A.C.E.
+Clinic office note will be sent to your primary care provider.
+Unless an underlying medical problem is identified, the information gathered by the P.A.C.E. team will be the only requirement to proceed with surgery as scheduled.

 Research has shown that many pre- and post-operative complications can be prevented if patients are thoroughly evaluated prior to surgery.
 For most patients, the idea of surgery can be frightening.
 However, knowledge is power.
 The more patients know about what will happen before, during and after their surgery may lead to a reduction in anxiety and ultimately improve surgical outcomes.
 The pre-operative evaluation process is designed to provide important information that patients need to feel comfortable with the entire surgical experience.